Trouble in Waterlily

 Treasure

-- For saving Eryn and defeating the Skeletons, she will give the party
+- For saving Eryn and defeating the skeletons, she will give +5 temp HP to each character and a single Potion of Necrotic Resistance

-- Potion of Necrotic Resistance: When you drink this potion, you gain resistance to Necrotic damage for 1 hour.
+- Potion of Necrotic Resistance.
+When you drink this potion, you gain resistance to Necrotic damage for 1 hour.

 Part III: The Tomb of Galanodel

-Tomb of Galanodel.
+Time of day: Evening under the waxing crescent moon 🌒 Tomb of Galanodel.
 The family tomb of the Galanodel wood elves, a powerful family of wood elves the last of whom died nearly 300 years ago.
 They ruled over Everlong Wood and maintained a peaceful balance of nature and magic.

-πΊοΈ Map downloads: A map of the tomb can be found in the Downloads section at the end of the adventure.
+🗺️ Map downloads: A map of the tomb can be found in the Downloads section at the end of the adventure.

 The Galanodel Siblings